 Instructions for submitting an application.

 - Prepare a 250 word personal statement indicating why you would like to serve on the particular committee.
 Combine this document with your up-to-date CV(max of 2 pages) and have it ready to upload.
 There is a 2MB limit on the combined document.

 - Click on the application link and log into the AMA Web site.
 Note: If you don't have an AMA account and are a first year medical student who recently applied for membership or an osteopathic medical student, you may not yet be in our member system.
-If the system cannot find you, just uncheck the box "I am a U.S. physician, resident or medical student", and continue creating an account.
-We will follow up with you after your submission.
+If the system cannot find you, continue creating an account and we will follow up with you after your submission.

 - Once logged in, select "I am registering myself or a third party for an event," click "Begin Self Registration" and enter all information requested.

 About Convention Committees